willemjanvdun/OCA_notes/notes.md

 ## Some random examples of cruelty
 Keep in mind to always check the number of answer that should be provided.... ;)

+- A class can have a method named Main.
+Although, since it is not same as main, it will not be considered the standard main method that the JVM can invoke when the program is executed.
 - LocalDate ld2 = ld.plus(Period.of(0, 1, 1));
 - final public static void main(String [ ] array)
 - When you see something about packages remember the following: Note that there is no modifier for A's constructor.
 So it has default access. (default == package only).
 This will most likely be an compile error